 If you bought each volume individually it would cost $210 for the entire series in electronic form at $5 each, so it still makes sense to buy the whole.
 But I’m happy to send each volume individually for those who prefer it.

 Just paypal me $5 and tell me which you wish.
 If you want two or three simply multiply each volume by $5.
-And please remember, volumes are for your personal use only.
-Distributing them to others is copyright infringement and quite frankly, theft.
+But BE SURE to include your email address or I will not be able to send them!

 It’s a good commentary.
 But don’t take my word for it: